Office of the Superintendent of Financial Institutions

 Program 1.2: Regulation and Supervision of Federally Regulated Private Pension Plans

-The risk response strategy continued to contribute to the effective mitigation of the risk given that it supported strengthening the frameworks for capital, leverage and liquidity consistent with international developments that, in turn, promote a more resilient global financial sector.
+The risk response strategy continued to contribute to the effective mitigation of the risk given that it supported strengthening the frameworks for capital, leverage and liquidity consistent with international developments that, in turn, promotes a more resilient global financial sector.

 Also refer to performance information presented under the Program 1.1.